juice-shop/pwning-juice-shop/part1/challenges.md

 ![Partly solved Score Board](img/score-board_partly.png)

-The challenges are rated with a difficulty level between 1 and 5 stars, with more stars representing a higher difficulty.
+The challenges are rated with a difficulty level between :star: and :star::star::star::star::star::star:, with more stars representing a higher difficulty.
 To make the list of challenges less daunting, they are clustered by difficulty.
 By default only the 1-star challenges are unfolded.
 You can open or collapse all challenge blocks as you like.
 Collapsing a block has _no impact_ on whether you can _solve_ any of its challenges.

 The difficulty ratings have been continually adjusted over time based on user feedback.
 The ratings allow you to manage your own hacking pace and learning curve significantly.
-When you pick a 4- or 5-star challenge you should _expect_ a real challenge and should be less frustrated if you fail on it several times.
+When you pick a 5- or 6-star challenge you should _expect_ a real challenge and should be less frustrated if you fail on it several times.
 On the other hand if hacking a 1- or 2-star challenge takes very long, you might realize quickly that you are on a